 - Geopolitical hotspots (Iran, North Korea), the fate of Brexit, trade-war developments, a Senate trial of President Trump and the U.S. presidential election are potential market and economic disruptors

-- Staying disciplined, diversified and focused on your long-term investment objectives should mollify near-term fears; please contact us for a free portfolio review and discussion of your risk tolerance and income needs
+- Staying disciplined, diversified and focused on your long-term investment objectives should mollify near-term fears; please contact us for a free portfolio review and discussion of your The amount of loss an investor is willing to absorb in their investment portfolio. and income needs

 While it never really felt like it, 2019 was a great year to be an investor, particularly after the near-bear market we experienced in 2018’s final quarter.
-For all of the headline drama, market volatility remained low and neither recessions, corrections nor crashes materialized.
+For all of the headline drama, market A measure of how large the changes in an asset’s price are.
+The more volatile an asset, the more likely that its price will experience sharp rises and steep drops over time.
+The more volatile an asset is, the riskier it is to invest in. remained low and neither recessions, corrections nor crashes materialized.
 “Remarkable” is one word for it.
 “Resilient” is another.
 However you describe it, 2019 was a profitable year so long as you stayed the course.

 Out of 2020’s starting gate, stocks have continued to post new highs despite a sudden and dramatic flareup between the U.S. and Iran in the year’s first week.
 For an in-depth look at the situation with Iran and some historical perspective—which tells us that tensions and conflict in the Middle East are nothing new and typically not a reason to make wholesale changes to a well-defined investment strategy—please review our January 14 weekly update, as well as our podcast.